-11.2.4Senior Staff Consultation
+11.2.2 Senior Staff Consultation

 Throughout the process to develop this plan ongoing consultation with the Fire Chef was maintained through regular contact including telephone calls, teleconferences, e-mails and meetings.
-Where required additional information and data was provided by the Fire Chief and the Administration Coordinator to support the analyses within this plan.
+Additional information and data was provided by the Fire Chief and the Administration Coordinator, as required, to support the development and analysis of the Fire Department Master Plan Update.